Social and Spiritual Groups

-St. John’s has a variety of social groups for our members and friends to get to know each other in a relaxed setting:
+St. John’s has a variety of social and spiritual groups for our members and friends to get to know each other in a relaxed setting.
+NOTE: Descriptions below are for the time pre-corona-virus.
+No activities are scheduled at church while we support quarantine and social distancing:

 Chalice Groups – Chalice groups begin each fall and are led by experienced facilitators.
 Groups of eight to 10 individuals meet on a monthly basis to discuss topics which encourage discussion, learning, self-exploration and knowing each other.
 All who attend St. John’s are welcome.
 Commitment to the group is requested for the series which lasts from nine to 10 months.
-Contact Person: Reverend Mitra Jafarzadeh – firstname.lastname@example.org
+Contact Person: Marie Inanli: email@example.com

 Final Friday Game Night – This group meets on the final Friday of each month in Krolfifer Hall at St. John’s to play board games of all types.
-The games begin at 7 p.m., but people are welcome to come any time and play one game or stay until the last game piece is put back into its box – usually around midnight.
+The church calendar and “e-News” list when the group meets — often on the final Friday of the month starting at 7 p.m.
 People of all ages and experiences participate.
 There are many games from which to choose – or – feel free to bring your own.
 Someone is always willing to teach games to newcomers.

 Contact Person: Karen Miller email@example.com

 Friends of Szentlaszlo – St. John’s is a partner with the Unitarian Church in Nyaradszentlaszlo, Romania.
-The Friends of Szentlaszlo work to strengthen that relationship through fundraisers, including frequent and delicious Soup and Bread lunches after Sunday worship.
-Our funds go to feed the needy elderly and to sponsor youth summer camp and other youth activities.
-Contact persons: Thomas Darner – firstname.lastname@example.org or Mary Darner – email@example.com.
+The Friends of Szentlaszlo strengthen that relationship through travel exchanges, skype calls, and comparisons of cultures, beliefs and faith histories.
+We fundraise to provide weekly bread for the elderly and youth camp sponsorships via frequent delicious Sunday Soup and Bread lunches.
+Contact persons: Thomas Darner – email@example.com or Mary Darner – firstname.lastname@example.org.

-Justice Ministry – St. John’s Justice Ministry encompasses several groups working toward social action and justice.
+Justice Ministry – St. John’s Justice Ministry includes several groups working toward social action and justice.
 Included in the Justice Ministry are:

 - Green Sanctuary Partners